Markovate-logo

 What Exactly is MySQL?

 When talking about MongoDB vs MySQL performance, it is crucial to understand and comprehend how MySQL helps enterprises.
 It is an open-source database management software developed by a Swedish company earlier and then handed over to Oracle in 2010, who forked this to create a new type, MariaDB.
 It is an avidly used RDBMS out there.
 More than 200,000 companies from various domains use MySQL.
-Relational databases use rows and columns, along with indexing, to store their data, which is then used by any language to fetch it, particularly SQL, in this case.
+Relational databases use rows and columns, along with indexing, to store their data, which any language, particularly SQL, uses to fetch.

 Supporting an extensive database of up to 50 million rows and more in a single table, the table’s actual file size limit is 4GB.
 However, you can increase this to a theoretical limit of 8 million terabytes.